DEIB-GECO/genereg/doc/source/introduction.rst

 	6) data analysis process (feature selection + linear regression).

-The next chapters of the documentation thoroughly explain the rational behind each phase and how it is executed.
+The next chapters of the documentation thoroughly explain the rationale behind each phase and how it is executed.

 |